EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/90_congrats.md

 ---
-pagination_next: developer/typescript/gettingStarted/basics/physics
+pagination_next: developer/typescript/basics/physics
 ---
 import { UnstyledDetails } from '@site/src/components/UnstyledDetails';

 # Congratulations!
-You have just learned the very basics of working with Ethereal Engine using Typescript!
+You have just learned the minimal basics of working with Ethereal Engine using Typescript!

 This was a very minimal introductory tutorial to get you started really quickly.
 But Ethereal Engine has a lot more features to explore!